 An abstract is generally a one-paragraph summary of a paper that is written to give readers an insight as to what the paper is about.
 Authors write abstracts to present the main points of the paper to the readers.
 This is why an abstract is generally referred to as a snapshot of the focus of a paper.

 Generally, an abstract is not required for a Chicago style paper; therefore, the format does not have stringent guidelines for writing an abstract.
 However, an abstract can be requested by a professor or an instructor.
 Consequently, you can just follow the general rules of writing an abstract, as well as any additional instruction that you were given.
+(Also learn about abstract in MLA and APA format)

 General Formatting Guidelines for Formatting an Abstract